Guided Build: Your Core Screen

 Today You Actually Build

 This isn't a lesson about building.
 This IS the building.
-You're going to open your tools, open an AI assistant, and build the core screen of your project step by step.
-By the end of this session, you'll have something visible and functional — not finished, but real.
+By the end of this session, you'll have a real, visible main screen for your project running in Replit.
+Not finished — but real.

 Before You Start — Checklist